bodin/pdf-templates/README.md

 ## Features
 ### Not Done
-2. [ ] allow paragraphs at the page level
 3. [ ] allow leading to be set
+4. [ ] rowspan
+5. [ ] images at teh top level
+6. [ ] allow paragraph settings (before, after, indent, etc)
-4. [ ] fix underline
+7. [ ] fix underline
-5. [ ] allow height on all elements (table, row, paragraph)
+8. [ ] allow height on all elements (table, row, paragraph)
-6. [ ] Headers and Footers (document level and override at the page level)
+9. [ ] Headers and Footers (document level and override at the page level)
-7. [ ] page numbering options
+10. [ ] page numbering options
-8. [ ] add a 'cell' markup so we can style the cell of nested content.
+11. [ ] add a 'cell' markup so we can style the cell of nested content.
 For example if we want a cell with padding and then a full bordered table.
-9. [ ] Add CLI Main class
+12. [ ] Add CLI Main class

 ### Won't do
 4. Font (all in one directive) - don't like the complexity and as of now, does not seem to add much benefit

 ### Done
+2. [x] allow paragraphs at the page level
 1. [x] specify page type (A4, letter, etc)
 1. [x] colspan
 7. [x] image loading by generic protocol (https, file, classpath)